Fire Science

 Semester Hours 3

 This course is structured for the fire officer who is ready to assume a leadership role by moving into the middle management level of his/her department.
-This course gives the officer more knowledge of management and supervision so that he/she can make basic evaluations of employee relations and assume a proactive role in their department.
+This course gives the officer more knowledge of management and supervision so that he/she can make basic evaluations of employee relations and assume a proactive role in the department.
 This course expands on the knowledge base attained in Fire Officer I by revisiting some of the same subjects and adding additional material.
 Some new subject areas include information management, government structure, and department budget planning and management.

 FSC 293: Fire Officer III